 Mangroves are important trees, playing a significant role in providing food and resources for people and animals, nursery fishery habitat, protecting coasts, and storing huge amounts of carbon.
 Rising sea surface temperatures, heatwaves, droughts and sea level rise from climate change seriously threaten important and widespread mangrove species.

-Help scientists answer the question: "How are our animals, plants and ecosystems responding to climate change?"
+Help scientists answer the question: "How are our animals, plants and animals responding to climate change?"

 When To Look

-Grey mangroves occur commonly in intertidal margins of estuaries, tidal river bank shorelines and brackish river areas.
+Grey Mangroves occur commonly in intertidal margins of estuaries, tidal river bank shorelines and brackish river areas.
 They occupy a range of substrates from soft muds to sandy soils, and rocky to coral shorelines.
-Grey mangroves are may grow with river, red and other mangrove species.
+Grey Mangroves may grow with river, red and other mangrove species.
 As a key pioneer species, grey mangroves commonly colonise developing mud banks.
 Keep an eye out for seedlings too!
 These are our indicator of newly establishing stands.

-We are also interested in recording the locations of large old grey mangrove trees.
-We have found trees more than 700 years old.
+We are also interested in recording the locations of large old Grey Mangrove trees.
+Some Grey Mangrove trees have been found to be more than 700 years old.
 Their presence tells us a lot about sea levels of ancient shorelines, as well as the stability of the location.
-So, if you find any trees with trunks greater than one metre in diameter, please take a GPS location record and photograph, and send these to us.
-We will use the diameter as a proxy to estimate the trees’ age.
-Your contribution will be acknowledged and the record added to the national database.
+So, if you find any trees with trunks greater than one metre in diameter, please enter these details in your ClimateWatch record.
+We can use the diameter as a proxy to estimate the trees’ age.

 Note: ClimateWatch is looking for any changes outside of their known ranges so remember to keep a lookout beyond these regions too!